mayd/petzold-pw5e/README.md

 * Update list of TIME servers for NetTime demo.
 (NB this TCP service is deprecated.)
 * Modified UpdDEmo demo to connect to iFTP service on localhost (but still not working)

+28 February 2021

+* Modified "Chapter 14 Bitmaps and Bitblts/BitBlt" example slightly to work better with Desktop Windows Manager (DWM).
+  NB `GetSystemMetrics` is no longer sufficent to obtain window geometry because it is complicated by DWM.
+  Capturing the icon from the titlebar is also complicated by DWM due to a timing issue when window is created.
+  See discussion on *Stack Overflow* [Why this BitBlt example doesn't work anymore?](https://stackoverflow.com/questions/48068664/why-this-bitblt-example-doesnt-work-anymore).

 Bash commands to compile all examples with MSYS2/MinGW:
 -------------------------------------------------------